Scenario 4: End-to-End Research Workflow

 Overview

-Who Should Use Pipelines?
+Who Should Use This Pipeline?

-• Experimental neuroscientists without deep coding expertise
+• Experimental neuroscientists without extensive coding expertise

 • Rapid prototyping and exploratory analysis